 Why Choose Our Rehab

-At United Recovery CA, we tailor each of our rehab programs to the individual.
+At United Recovery Project, we tailor each of our rehab programs to the individual.
 Recovery is a highly personal process, and there is no one-size-fits-all approach, which is why we offer a range of treatments, including:

 - 12-step support groups